NumEconCopenhagen/projects-2020-group1/dataproject/README.md

 # Data analysis project

-Our project is titled **Covid-19 from an international perspective** and is about the spread of the famous Corona virus.
+Our project is titled **A graphical analysis of Covid-19 from an international perspective** and is about the spread of the famous Corona virus.
 We use day-to-day data with following three variables: confirmed cases, recovered cases and death from covid-19 where all the data is on country level.
+We present the data in various ways including tables, scatterplots and bobble charts.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).
+The output (graphs and tables) of the project has cursed us a bit of trouble, because it does not show properly in Jupyter - We recommend opening our project in VSC.

 This project **datasets**:
 death cases: https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_deaths_global.csv